AlGepe/BioDataAnalysis/README.md

 # BioDataAnalysis - All Functions

+Simple analysis software for BioInformatics project that takes \*.xml files containing information about the reactions inside given bacteria and is able to provide the user with comprehensible information about the reactants and products in bacteria and humans.

 ## **file2dict**

 Function that looks for compounds (reactants and products) in a \*.xml file with a given format and returns lists (python dictionaries) containing name and number of appearances in chemicals reactions within the file.
 The function separates products and reactants